SlapOS/slapos/software/js-drone/README.md

 * leader-id: Id of the drone chosen to be the leader of the swarm

 * multicast-ipv6: IPv6 of the multicast group of the swarm

+* net-if: Network interface used for multicast traffic

 * drone-id-list: Comma seperated list of the drone IDs of the swarm (recommanded to add the current drone ID)